Can dudes be Gooped? Gwyneth goes after the guys

 In talking with Fast Company, Mullen concedes the wellness industry needs to be more democratized.
 He doesn’t want to talk to the “one percent of the one percent,” which is why he’s enthusiastic about the podcast (which is free to download).
 “It’s totally accessible,” he says, adding, “we want to speak to as broad an audience as possible.”

 The challenge lies in that Goop positions itself as a luxe destination that famously blends editorial with high-end commerce.
 The site’s content routinely pushes products that target that very one percent.
 As Goop chief revenue officer Kim Kreuzberger recently told Glossy, the business is rooted in “slowly converting” readers into shoppers.
 It’s hard to sell Goopfellas as a venture with mass appeal considering its overall brand tactic.
-(Loehnen also notes that men currently constitute a considerable portion of their customer base by shopping for the women in their lives.)
+(Men currently constitute a considerable portion of their customer base by shopping for the women in their lives.)

+Loehnen holds that Goop Men is more of an exploration into the category than a full-blown commitment.
+The company wants to gage interest before fully investing the same strategies it employs for female audiences.
+Overall though, they seem optimistic that they can suss out male wellness enthusiasts–or convert them to the Goop side.